iharshchauhan/new-website/content/projects/autonomous-agent-framework/case-study.md

 ---

 *This case study accompanies the Autonomous Agent Framework.
-See the README for implementation details.*
+See the Outline for implementation details.*